Avro Lancaster FM213: Lancaster Mark X

 Victory Aircraft was set up as one of many Canadian shadow factories during the early stages of World War II to provide a supply of military equipment that was safe from German bombing.
-The company built its factory at the recently-constructed Malton Airport, which at that time was far in the countryside outside Toronto, although well served by road and rail links.
+The company built its factory at the recently constructed Malton Airport, which at that time was far in the countryside outside Toronto, although well served by road and rail links.

 In September 1941, Victory received a contract to build the Avro Lancaster under license.
 Using a variety of Canadian and American systems, the aircraft would be known as the Mark X, although it would be similar to the Avro-built Mark I models.
-In addition to using the US-built Packard V-1650 Merlin engines in place of their Rolls-Royce counterparts, Victory later modified the design by replacing the original Frazer-Nash mid-upper turret with the widely-used Martin 250CE which featured the much more powerful Browning .50 caliber machine gun in place of the F-N's 303 British.
+In addition to using the US-built Packard V-1650 Merlin engines in place of their Rolls-Royce counterparts, Victory later modified the design by replacing the original Frazer-Nash mid-upper turret with the widely-used Martin 250CE which featured the much more powerful Browning .50 caliber machine gun in place of the FN's 0.303-inch Browning machine guns.
 The aircraft were otherwise similar to the point that damage in any aircraft could be fixed using parts from its counterparts.

 The first Mark X first flew in August 1943 and by 1945 were being delivered to operational squadrons in the UK at the rate of one per day.
 A total of 430 Mark X's were produced, but most of these were in 1945 and a number were still in Canada when the war in Europe ended.
 Left with these surplus aircraft, the Royal Canadian Air Force (RCAF) sent them into storage in various locations.
 Construction number 3414 was one of these; after basic flight tests she was taken on strength by the RCAF as FM213 on 21 August 1945, and then flown directly to CFB Trenton and immediately put into storage.